shaunwarman/forwardemail.net/app/views/self-hosted/index.md

 You can get more logs via `docker logs -f <container_name>`.
 If anything exited, it's likely related to the `.env` file being configured incorrectly.

 Within the web UI, you can view `/admin/emails` and `/admin/logs` for outbound email logs and error logs respectively.

+#### Why are my outgoing emails timing out?

+If you see a message like Connection timed out when connecting to MX server... then you may need to check if port 25 is blocked.
+It is common for ISPs or cloud providers to block this by default where you may need to reach out to support / file a ticket to get this opened up.

 #### What tool(s) should I use to test email configuration best practices?